znuh/usb_msc-devboard/README.md

 * USB-C connector for hi-speed USB
 * Micro USB connector for dev/debugging/DFU bootloader
 * Testpads on bottom for UART (debugging, etc.)
-* only one 13MHz crystal connected to STM32 - MCO1 output of STM32 clocks USB PHY
+* only one 13MHz crystal, connected to STM32 - MCO1 output of STM32 clocks USB PHY
 * serial termination resistors in all clock lines